nik879/parserslides/slides.md

 What Problem do we want to address? 🎯

-# How can organizations deliver high-quality software products and services rapidly while maintaining reliability and security?
+# What problem do we want to address?
+How to deliver high-quality software products and services rapidly while maintaining reliability and security?